-Nithin joined Bridgespan after seven years as an educator and district leader working in prior roles in the Oakland Unified School District as coordinator of Portfolio Management and the School District of Philadelphia as chief of staff to the School Reform Commission.
-His career began in the classroom teaching high school math and later working as an instructional coach supporting new math and science teachers and as an assistant principal.
+Nithin joined Bridgespan after seven years as an educator and district leader working in prior roles in Pittsburg Unified School District, Oakland Unified School District, and the School District of Philadelphia.
+His career began in the classroom teaching high school math and later working as an instructional coach supporting new math and science teachers.

 In addition to his work at Bridgespan, Nithin serves on the Board of Directors of The New Teacher Center